 Control activities are most effective where the community actively undertakes preventative behaviours.
-Fewer productive larval habitats should equate to fewer vector mosquitoes and fewer mosquito bites reduce the risk of exposure to virus.
+Fewer productive larval habitats will equate to fewer vector mosquitoes and fewer mosquito bites reduce the risk of exposure to the viruses.
 Control methods and strategies are continually evolving as new control tools become available and as the program is reviewed.

-Key Component 3 - Disease surveillance
+Key Component 3 - Disease Surveillance